dmalawey/ScuttleTechGuide/docs/boards/beagley-ai.md

 * [XFCE:material-arrow-top-right:](https://xfce.org/about/screenshots) is a desktop environment, meaning you will have an interface similar to Windows or MacOS.
 Note that you'll need a micro HDMI cable and an external monitor to make use of it.
 * The minimal environment contains only a text-based command line.
 If you intend on running the board headless (meaning, without a dedicated display), this is the recommended configuration.

+### What's a kernel?
+In a few words, an operating system kernel is a piece of low-level software whose primary job is to schedule tasks on the CPU.

+In more words: The main processor of a computer can really only do one thing at a time.
+Early operating systems such as DOS didn't have a kernel, and as such code had to be executed in sequence.
+However, as computers got more powerful, it made sense to want to multitask on them.
+To accomplish this, kernels were created to manage all tasks running on the system.
+The kernel is then responsible for deciding when to let a task run and when to give control of execution to another task.

+Modern kernels like the Linux kernel and Windows NT also include a hardware abstraction layer (HAL) which allows software to talk to hardware without knowing exactly how the hardware works or who makes it.